bruno-strandberg/MONA/common_software/README.md

 * SummaryParser - to parse summary files the analysis format as described below,
 * GSGParser     - to parse gSeaGen files, either in .root or .evt format,
-* CScalculator  - a class to get the neutrino interaction cross-section in water,
+* NuXsec        - a class to get the neutrino interaction cross-section in water,
 * AtmFlux       - a class to get the atmospheric neutrino flux.

 Prerequisities